The Atacama Cosmology Telescope: DR6 Power Spectra, Likelihoods and $\Lambda$CDM Parameters: Likelihood methods

 \subsection{External datasets}

 Constraints on some \LCDM\ parameters improve further when combining the primary CMB with other observations at intermediate and low redshifts.
 We obtain state-of-the-art results with \pactlb, adding CMB lensing and BAO data to \pact.
 For CMB lensing we use the combined ACT DR6 and \Planck\ PR4 lensing bandpowers released in a joint likelihood from ~\cite{Qu_dr6_lensing,Madhavacheril_dr6_lensing}, using data from \cite{carron2022}.
-For BAO we include the Year-1 release of BAO in galaxy, quasar and Lyman-$\alpha$ forest tracers from the Dark Energy Spectroscopic Instrument (DESI)~\citep{DESI-BAO-III,DESI-BAO-VI}.
-These datasets are described in more detail in C25.
+For BAO we include the \jd{DR1} release of BAO in galaxy, quasar and Lyman-$\alpha$ forest tracers from the Dark Energy Spectroscopic Instrument (DESI)~\citep{DESI-BAO-III,DESI-BAO-VI}.\footnote{\jd{We also include the updated DESI DR2 data from \cite{DESI1_DR2:2025,DESI2_DR2:2025}, which appeared as this paper was submitted.}} These datasets are described in more detail in C25.